byteBridge/comp-lock-web-ui/README.md

 # comp-lock-web-ui

-> Platform to manage complock users and view help.
+> A multi platform to manage connected computers in schools.

 ## Screenshots